Header image: Que Sera Terrigal by Alastair Burke (@east.west.studios)

 46 The Esplanade, Ettalong Beach

-Willow & Bean, Bateau Bay
+Willow and Bean, Bateau Bay

-New to the Bateau Bay scene, Willow & Bean already feels right at home.
+New to the Bateau Bay scene, Willow and Bean already feels right at home.
 Owned by local couple Jade and Tom, the cafe was designed with comfort in mind and plenty of thoughtful touches – like a kids’ play space so parents can enjoy their coffee while it’s still hot, a simple family-friendly menu, and a big indoor setting that works rain, hail or shine.

 Open seven days, the space also showcases products from local makers, so there’s often something new to discover while you sip.
 Early risers will love their weekday breakfast deal too: bacon and eggs with a regular coffee for $12 from 6:30 to 8:30am.

 Pop in for brunch with your friends, enjoy a solo coffee in peace, or browse fresh flowers and baby clothes – it all works here.
-With good coffee, friendly service and plenty of care poured into every detail, Willow & Bean may be fresh on the block, but it has all the makings of a place you’ll want to come back to time and again.
+With good coffee, friendly service and plenty of care poured into every detail, Willow and Bean may be fresh on the block, but it has all the makings of a place you’ll want to come back to time and again.

 Unit 1/676 Coleridge Rd, Bateau Bay